|

 Phosphorous in the Lower Boise River In 1998, the total maximum daily load (TMDL) allocation for sediment and bacteria was completed for the lower Boise River.
 The TMDL described how certain pollutants needed to be reduced in the Boise River to maintain our beneficial uses of the river for fishing, recreation, and consumption.
 (See Sediment and Bacteria TMDLs for more information.)
 Limited technical analysis of nutrients was captured in Appendix J of that TMDL.

 Because phosphorous comes from such a variety of sources, it is difficult to decide who needs to reduce their contributions and by how much to achieve water quality goals.
 For the urban portion of the watershed, our municipal wastewater treatment plants will need to install more advanced technologies.
 In addition, controlling runoff from construction sites and building wetlands to treat stormwater before it reaches to river are both viable options.
 Homeowners can help by only applying the fertilizers they need, or by using mulched lawn clippings instead of fertilizer.
 In the agricultural arena, farmers can reduce phosphorous by controlling runoff, constructing buffer areas near return ditches and streams, building sediment ponds, and changing irrigation and plowing practices.
-Since 2005, the Lower Boise Watershed Council and DEQ have sought a fair and equitable way to achieve phosphorous reductions.
+Development of an Implementation Plan As part of the Snake River-Hells Canyon TMDL process, the Lower Boise River watershed was assigned reductions in phosphorus to help reduce algae growth downstream in the Snake River system.
+Consistent with Idaho Code 39-3611(6), as part of the Snake River-Hells Canyon TMDL, DEQ needed to develop a plan to meet such allocations.
+Since 2005, the Lower Boise Watershed Council and DEQ have worked on developing a fair and equitable way to achieve phosphorous reductions.
 Part of this process included a series of free, public workshops and technical working group meetings.
-The purpose of the meetings was to bring interested parties to the table to discuss how, as a watershed, we can collectively address the need to reduce phosphorus.
 As a result of this process, the Lower Boise Watershed Council developed a recommended allocation approach for DEQ.
-This allocation document was submitted to the agency in August 2007; public comment on a document provided by DEQ based on these recommendations is expected in early 2008.
-Draft Allocation Framework (PDF, 1.8 MB)
+This allocation document was submitted to the agency in August 2007.
+Public comment on this document led DEQ to publish the final implementation plan in July 2008.
+The Lower Boise Implementation Plan: Total Phosphorous document describes source-specific requirements, assumptions, timeframe, and targets for phosphorous reductions.
+The Executive Summary (PDF 143 KB) gives an overview of the targets and implementation strategies, while the full document provides background information and analyses that led to this plan Implementation Plan Highlights To reduce nuisance algal growth in the Snake River upstream from Brownlee Reservoir, the Snake River total maximum daily load (TMDL) established a May 1 to September 30 instream total phosphorus target of 0.07 milligrams per liter (mg/L) in concert with a mean growing season limit for chlorophyll a of 14 micrograms per liter (ug/L).
+To reach these targets, concentrations of total phosphorus in the Lower Boise River must be reduced by more than 75 percent.
+The Lower Boise River Implementation Plan allocations, when fully implemented, are projected to meet the instream target concentrations of total phosphorus in the Snake River.
+The implementation strategy includes the following components:

 |